 Choosing the right chart type for your data

-Choosing the right chart type for your query depends on the information you're trying to convey.
+Choosing the right chart type for your report depends on the information you're trying to convey.
 This section helps you choose the best visualization for your needs.

 Chart types for comparing trends over time